 Pet Shipping for Providers

-Certain breeds of dogs and cats are at particularly high risk for breathing incidents during transportation.
-Snub nosed dogs, like Pugs, Boston Terriers, Boxers, some Mastiffs, Pekingese, Lhasa Apsos, Shih tzus and Bulldogs can go into distress easier due to stress or high temperatures.
-Himalayan and Persian cat breeds carry similar concerns.
+Certain breeds of snub nosed dogs and cats are at particularly high risk for breathing incidents during transportation.
+Stress and high temperatures are common triggers of respiratory distress.
+Take special care when transporting Pugs, Boston Terriers, Boxers, Pekingese, Lhasa Apsos, Shih tzus, Bulldogs, and some Mastiffs.
+Himalayan and Persian cats have similar reactions to travel.

 Pets need to be able to relieve themselves every few hours.
 This is also a good time for them to get some exercise and fresh air.
-During the transition from a kennel or the vehicle, you should take extra precautions to make sure they do not get loose.
-Make sure you are also feeding and administering any necessary medication in accordance with your customer's instructions.
+During the transition from the kennel or vehicle to the outside world, you should take extra precautions to secure the pet.
+When feeding pets, or administering any medications, make sure you're doing so in accordance with your customer's instructions.

 Keep in mind that most customers are new to pet transportation.
 Entrusting beloved pets to strangers can be stressful for owners.
 Set expectations for communication and updates, and consider sending photos throughout the trip.
 If a problem occurs, notify the customer immediately.

 As always, let uShip Support know if you have any questions or concerns.